AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47444-trying-access-array-offset-value-type-bool-error.md

 <u>Steps to reproduce</u>:

-1. Create a new product - with the name _test_.
+1. Create a new product - with the name "test".
 1. Go to **[!UICONTROL Stores]** > **[!UICONTROL Settings]** > **[!UICONTROL Configuration]** > **[!UICONTROL CATALOG]** > **[!UICONTROL Catalog]**> **[!UICONTROL Search Engine Optimization]** > set **[!UICONTROL Generate "category/product" URL Rewrites]** = _No_.
 1. Go to the storefront and visit the URL like ../abc/test.html ("abc" - should not exist).